Setting up the new machine: Christoph Weser at the Bremen station

 Modernization: Continuous development of the fleet

-DRF Luftrettung converted the first H145 helicopter with a five-blade rotor for base service at its maintenance facility in December 2020.
-Since then, the organization has continuously added more H145 five-blade rotor helicopters to its fleet.
-Bremen is the 20th base to receive an aircraft of this type.
-This continuous modernization makes the DRF Luftrettung fleet one of the most modern in air rescue in Europe.
+Luftrettung converted the first H145 with a five-blade rotor for base service at its facility in December 2020.
+Since then, the organization has continuously added more H145 five-blade rotor helicopters to its fleet. is the 20th base to receive an aircraft of this type.
+This continuous modernization makes the DRF Luftrettung fleet one of the most modern in rescue in .

 DRF Air Rescue: Guaranteed quality in air rescue

-By switching to more modern aircraft such as the H145 with its five-blade rotor, DRF Luftrettung ensures that patients and crew benefit from the latest technological advances.
-This underscores DRF Luftrettung’s commitment to consistently providing high-quality and efficient air rescue services.
+By switching to more such as the H145 with its five-blade rotor, DRF Luftrettung ensures that patients and crew benefit from the latest technological advances.
+This underscores DRF Luftrettung’s commitment to consistently providing high-quality and efficient services.
 DRF Luftrettung is thus striving not only to improve operational conditions but also to achieve long-term optimization of its entire fleet.

-DRF Luftrettung is one of the leading air rescue organizations in Europe and operates 29 stations in Germany and Austria.
+DRF Luftrettung is one of the leading organizations in and operates 29 stations in Germany and Austria.
 With a fleet of over 50 helicopters and aircraft, DRF Luftrettung ensures rapid and professional care for seriously injured and ill people.